kunjiang/cross-productor/README.md

 //   [ 'black', 37 ], [ 'black', 38 ], [ 'black', 39 ], [ 'black', 40 ], [ 'black', 41 ], [ 'black', 42 ],
 // ]
 ```

+Default, use shallow copy to generate, if the item of two-dimensional array is object.
+But, you can pass `true` to the second parameter in function `crossProductor`, it will use deep copy.